OCFL/extensions/docs/NNNN-hashed-n-tuple-storage-layout.md

 the primary goals of ensuring portability and filesystem performance at the cost of directory name transparency.

-Using this extension, OCFL object identifiers are hashed and encoded as hex strings.
+Using this extension, OCFL object identifiers are hashed and encoded as lowercase hex strings.
 These digests are then divided into _N_ n-tuple segments, which are used to create nested paths under the OCFL storage root.

 This approach allows OCFL object identifiers of any composition to be evenly distributed across the storage hierarchy.
 The maximum number of files under any